yuetung/The-Game-Which-You-Are-A-Ball/readme.md

 Branch for multiplayer network
 ===

-Health and Damage and Energy syncing in network.
+~~Health and Damage and Energy syncing in network. ~~

-Animation change when picking up powerups network.
+~~Animation change when picking up powerups network.~~

+IP Display networkbroadcast?

 ---